0livare/jest-tsd/README.md

    })
    ```

-   > If for some reason your type definition test file is not co-located to your Jest test file, you can pass absolute path(s) to them to `expectTypeTestsToPassAsync()` instead of `__filename`.
+   > If for some reason your `.test-d.ts` type definition test file is not co-located to your Jest test file, you can pass the definition test file's absolute path to `expectTypeTestsToPassAsync()` (instead of `__filename`).

 ## Assertions